openhatch/in-person-event-handbook/index.rst

 .. _a task browser: https://github.com/openhatch/new-mini-tasks

-For example:
+  - Base goal:  Go through tracker and label issues by what type of “cleaning” they need.
+Does a bug need to be verified?
+Does a patch need to be tested?
+Does the feature request need to be attached to a milestone?

+    - Task 1:  Label issues

+      - Skills/tools needed:  Moderate English language skills, familiarity with concepts of verification, testing, milestones.

+      - Estimated time:  ~20 minutes per issue

+      - Get started:  Familiarize yourself with the issue tracker and how it displays information.
+(See this documentation.)
+Request administrative access so you can add labels to the tracker.

+      - For each issue:  Read the thread for each issue and identify where in the process of addressing the issue the community is.
+If there is an unverified bug, add the label "Unverified".
+If there is an untested patch, add the label "Untested patch".
+If there's a feature request with no associated milestone, add the label "Needs milestone".

-  - Reach goal:  Address the added labels.
-(Verify bugs, test patches, assign features, etc.)
+  - Reach goal:  Use the labels as a guide to "clean" each issue.
+Verify bugs, test patches, etc.

     - Task 1:  Verify Bugs

-      - Skills/tools needed:  Strong English language skills, ideally familiarity with virtual machines to test on multiple OSs.
+      - Skills/tools needed:  Moderate English language skills, ideally familiarity with virtual machines to test on multiple OSs.

-      - Estimated time: ~15 minutes set up, ~20 min per bug (high variance)
+      - Estimated time: ~15 minutes set up, ~20 minutes per bug (high variance)

-      - Get started:  <Download the development environment> and make sure you can run the project.
+      - Get started:  Download the development environment and make sure you can run the project.
 Make sure you have an account on <the issue tracker> and are familiar with how to add comments or change labels.

       - For each bug:  Try to reproduce the bug.
 Record the results in a comment, including your operating system type and version #.
 If possible, test on multiple browsers.
 If there are recent comments covering all three major OSs, add label to bug “ready_for_maintainer_review”.

+    - Task 2:  Test Patches

+      - Skills/tools needed:  Moderate English language skills, familiarity with Git branching, fetching and merging (or willingness to learn!)

+      - Estimated time: ~15 minutes to set up, ~5 minutes per patch

+      - Get started:  Download the development environment and make sure you can run the project.
+Make sure you have an account on the issue tracker and are familiar with how to add comments or change labels.

+      - For each patch:  Read the commentary on the issue, pull request and patch.
+Make sure you understand the expected behavior of the patch.
+Apply the changes in the patch to your local copy (see this guide for doing so) and see if the intended changes are made.
+Update the issue with the results of your test.

 Once you’ve created this list you can use it when recruiting/assigning participants to your project.
 If event organizers have the bandwidth to recommend participants to projects based on needed skills, they will be very glad for this information.